hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 I've found it to be an interesting model for cleanup and teardown.

 Incidentally, until I started using py.test I'd always associated "fixtures" with Django "fixtures", which basically meant serialized versions of model data, but really py.test is using the word in a more correct usage of the term, to mean "state that the world has to be in for the test to run properly".

-# A peek at the implementation, for the curious